Kodylow/the-network-state-gpt/README.md

 The Network State GPT provides 2 things:

-1. A search interface for the book.
+1. A search interface for the major lightning implementations
-2. A chat interface for the book.
+2. A chat interface for the BOLTS spec

 ### Search